gambling-advocate/qbb2022-answers/week5-homework/feedback_kw.md

 5. python script for plotting

+* great script!

 6. 4 panel plot of read pile ups

+* Nice use of the tick marks and tick mark labels so that we can see the different scales.
+Most would prefer using the same scale/max value for all four subplots.
+* you can use the [fill_between matplotlib function](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.fill_between.html) to fill in those curves if you want

 7. motif finding sort intersected sox2 replicate narrow peak by 5th columm, keep first 300 lines, awk command for reformatting (0.33 each)